 A Bangladesh board official was dismayed.

 “We knew that the situation was bad but weren’t expecting this at all,” BCB executive member Shafiqur Rahman told Indian Express newspaper.

 “The country has to come first.”

 The International Cricket Council (ICC), working to improve the standard of weaker nations, was guarded.

 “The position of the ICC in relation to ICL is that unofficial cricket don’t have the sanction of the ICC members,” an ICC spokesman said on Tuesday.

-"I can’t comment on this specific instance, it is a matter for the Bangladesh board,” he said.
+“I can’t comment on this specific instance, it is a matter for the Bangladesh board,” he said.

 Himanshu Mody, business head of Zee Sports, said ICL did not expect official recognition soon but was confident its improving credibility would help break even after this season.